-- Call us at 604-599-2828 and speak with one of our Counselling Assistants – they will provide you with information about the drop-in and where you can attend;
+- Just call us at 604-599-2828 and speak with one of our Counselling Assistants.
+They will provide you with information about the drop-in and how you can attend.

 - If you are experiencing a crisis, let the Counselling Assistant know.

 Keepme.SAFE’s My SSP provides all KPU students with 24/7 access to a large, diverse network of professional counsellors to match your unique circumstances with a counsellor who understands these experiences, in your preferred language and culture.
 Counsellors can provide immediate support and referral to address a range of concerns.